benjmin-r/posterous-python/README.md

  * Run setuptools to install
         sudo python setup.py install

 That's it!
-Now fire up the posterous-shell to start playing with the library.
+Now run the posterous-shell to start playing with the library.

 ##Sample usage
     import posterous